1zgi/3D_Object_Loader_and_Viewer/README.md

-# ViewMe - 3D Model Viewer Desktop App
+# ViewMe - 3D Viewer Desktop App

 ## 🎯 **About**
 ViewMe is a lightweight, standalone 3D model viewer that can load and display Wavefront (.obj) 3D models with textures, lighting, and dynamic shadows.
 Perfect for previewing 3D models quickly and easily.